bbchung/clighter/README.md

 * Rename-refactor the variable/function name under vim cursor
 	* It's a experimental function, and maybe not reliable.
 	* It's not project based(only processes the files that have been opened in vim's buffer list already).
-	* Backing up all files before using this function is recommanded.
+	* Stronglly recommend that backing up all files before using this function is recommanded.

 	`clighter#Rename()`